TheKhalidGibson/NoteTaker/README.md

 * `GET /api/notes` that reads the `db.json` file and returns all saved notes as JSON.

 * `POST /api/notes` that receives the new notes that save on the request body, adds to the `db.json` file, and then returns the new notes to the client.
-I have given each note a unique id for when it's saved
+I have given each note a unique id for when it's saved.

+## Bonus

+Despite not yet learning how to handle DELETE requests this application offers the option to delete a note that is already existing.
+That functionality is taken care of the front end and just needed to be connecting to the back end.
+As a bonus I have routed the DELETE functionality of this application.

+* `DELETE /api/notes/:id` receives a query parameter that contains the id of a note to delete.
+To delete a note, the user must click the red trashcan icon on the chosen note and it will be deleted upon refreshing the page or after clicking icon twice.

+##